Last Updated on November 5, 2022

-The CP Holiday Train first started in 1999 and has now been running for 18 years!
-There’s a Canadian route that passes through all of the Canadian provinces, and a US/Canadian route going through: Quebec (Canada), New York, Ontario (Canada), Illinois, Iowa, Minnesota, Wisconsin, North Dakota and finishing up in Saskatchewan (Canada).
-The aim of the train is the raise awareness of local food banks and people are encouraged to make donations in the form of food or money.
+The Canadian Pacific Holiday Train first started in 1999 and has now been running for 20 years!
+There’s a Canadian route that passes through ALL of the Canadian provinces, and a US/Canadian route going through: Quebec (Canada), New York, Ontario (Canada), Illinois, Minnesota, Wisconsin, Iowa, North Dakota, Saskatchewan (Canada) and finishing up in Alberta (Canada).
+That’s 5 Midwestern states!

 The train stopped at a crossroads in Dubuque on an old, almost disused industrial estate.
 I was surprised at how close to the train line people were able to stand.
 There were plenty of marshals to ensure people didn’t get too close though.
 In hindsight, we were too close to the tracks.
 I wanted to be able to get pictures but I think it would have been best viewed from a little way back.

 Here’s a video of the train arriving in Dubuque!

 As Dubuque was one of the scheduled stops (roughly 4 each day), when it came to a halt, the sides of one of the cars folded down to reveal a stage!
-The musicians this year were Kelly Prescott and Colin James.
+Most of the stops are on crossroads, with the idea being that the crowds can stand on the closed roads either side of the tracks.
+The musicians in 2016 were Kelly Prescott and Colin James.

 The sides then folded back up and the train went off on its merry way!
 I loved seeing the train, it’s such a unique Christmas event and the weather was perfect for it (dry and above freezing point)!

-The full train schedule and more information can be found on the Canadian Pacific website.
-I even discovered by reading the FAQ page that the lights on the train stay on the whole time during its journey, day or night!
-The only time they switch them off, is when they go through customs at the Canadian/US border in Detroit!
+The majority of the stops are in the evening, but there are a couple during the day.
+The lights on the train stay on the whole time during its journey, day or night, so you don’t have the worry about missing the lights if your closest stop is a day performance!
+The only time they switch the lights off, is when they go through customs at the Canadian/US border in Detroit.